Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

 it is an enormous time saver), it's perfectly possible to use C++ instead.
 Adding C++ modules can be useful in the following scenarios:

--  Binding an external library to Godot (like PhysX, FMOD, etc).
+-  Binding an external library to Pandemonium (like PhysX, FMOD, etc).
 -  Optimize critical parts of a game.
 -  Adding new functionality to the engine and/or editor.
 -  Porting an existing game.